-Being responsible for a child means you may be entitled to increases in some benefits and tax credits or become entitled to them for the first time.
+Being responsible for a child means you may be entitled to increases in some benefits or become entitled to them for the first time.
 If your child has a disability or long-term health problem, you may get extra help.
 This will depend on your child's needs and in some cases on your family's income.
-This factsheet is a checklist of the benefits and tax credits you could get if you live in Scotland and includes details of some other types of financial help available.
+This factsheet is a checklist of the benefits you could get if you live in Scotland and includes details of some other types of financial help available.